Psalms For Life

 and lift up my downcast head.

-I cried to YHWH
+I cried out loud to YHWH

-and from his holy mountain he answered me.
+and from his holy mountain

-I stretched out and slept
+I lay down and slept

-and woke up refreshed.
+and woke up refreshed

-closing in on every side
+closing in on every side.

 7 Rise up, YHWH!